-Conditions Maximum Interest allowed in aggregate Wh nere loan is taken on or after 1/4/1999 and following conditions are satisfied - ₹ 2,00,000 1.
-Loan is utilized for construction or acquisition of house property on or after 1-4-1999; 2.
-Such construction or acquisition is completed within 5 years from the end of the financial year in which the capital was borrowed; and 3.
-The lender certifies that such interest is payable in respect of the loan used for the acquisition or construction of the house or as refinance of the earlier loan outstanding (principal amount) taken for the acquisition or construction of the house.
-In c In any other case Tax Taxpoint: In any case, deduction in respect of interest on loan on self-occupied properties cannot exceed
+Conditions Maximum Interest allowed in aggregate Wh 1.
+2. 3. here loan is taken on or after 1/4/1999 and following conditions are satisfied - Loan is utilized for construction or acquisition of house property on or after 1-4- 1999; Such construction or acquisition is completed within 5 years from the end of the financial year in which the capital was borrowed; and The lender certifies that such interest is payable in respect of the loan used for the acquisition or construction of the house or as refinance of the earlier loan outstanding (principal amount) taken for the acquisition or construction of the house. ₹2,00,000 In c any other case ₹ 30,000 axpoint: In any case, deduction in respect of interest on loan on self-occupied properties cannot exceed ₹ 2,00,000 n a year.

-₹2,00,000 in a year.